Color Wheel Chart Made Easy

 • it shows how warm & cool colors really work;

-• it has a rather gorgeous set of 'opposing' colors that make lovely decorating color schemes.
+• it has a rather gorgeous set of 'opposing' colors that make good decorating color schemes.

 Basic Color Wheel